Elephant communication

-Elephants communicate with each other in various ways, including touching, visual displays, vocalisations, seismic vibrations, and semiochemicals.
+Elephants communicate via touching, visual displays, vocalisations, seismic vibrations, and semiochemicals.

 Tactile

-Individual elephant greet each other by stroking or wrapping their trunks; the latter also occurs during mild competition.
+Individual elephants greet each other by stroking or wrapping their trunks; the latter also occurs during mild competition.
 Older elephants use trunk-slaps, kicks, and shoves to discipline younger ones.
 Individuals of any age and sex will touch each other's mouths, temporal glands, and genitals, particularly during meetings or when excited.
 This allows individuals to pick up chemical cues.
 Touching is especially important for mother–calf communication.
 When moving, elephant mothers will touch their calves with their trunks or feet when side-by-side or with their tails if the calf is behind them.
 If a calf wants to rest, it will press against its mother's front legs and when it wants to suckle, it will touch her breast or leg.

 Visual

-Visual displays mostly occur in agonistic situations.
+Visual displays mostly occur in agonistically behavioural situations.
 Elephants will try to appear more threatening by raising their heads and spreading their ears.
 They may add to the display by shaking their heads and snapping their ears, as well as throwing dust and vegetation.
 They are usually bluffing when performing these actions.
 Excited elephants may raise their trunks.
 Submissive ones will lower their heads and trunks, as well as flatten their ears against their necks, while those that accept a challenge will position their ears in a V shape.

 Acoustic

 Elephants produce several sounds, usually through the larynx, though some may be modified by the trunk.
 Perhaps the most well-known call is the trumpet which is made by blowing through the trunk.
 Trumpeting is made during excitement, distress or aggression.
 Fighting elephants may roar or squeal, and wounded ones may bellow.

-Asian elephants are recorded to make three basic sounds: growls, squeaks, and snorts.
+Asian elephants have been recorded to make three basic sounds: growls, squeaks, and snorts.
 Growls in their basic form are used for short-distance communication.
 During mild arousal, growls resonate in the trunk and become rumbles while for long-distance communication, they escalate into roars.
 Low-frequency growls are infrasonic and made in many contexts.
 Squeaks come in two forms; chirpings and trumpets.
 Chirping consists of multiple short squeaks and signal conflict and nervousness.
 Trumpets are longer squeaks with increased loudness and produced during extreme arousal.
 Snorts signal changes in activity and increase in loudness during mild or strong arousal.
 During the latter case, when an elephant bounces the tip of the trunk it creates booms which serve as threat displays.